April 08, 2020

 Handle and read your books with clean, dry hands.
 Oils and dirt on your hands can stain and destroy the bindings and pages of books you are reading.

-A love of books is one of the greatest gifts you can give your child; developing these habits to take care of and treasure books can be part of that.
+A love of books is one of the greatest gifts you can give a child; developing these habits to take care of and treasure books can be part of that.
 Any book that helps a child form a habit of reading and make reading one of his needs is good for them.

 The words antique, vintage, and retro are often used when shopping at Antique Festivals, Antique stores, and flea markets.
 Learning what these terms mean can only help you in the bargaining process.
 Knowledge can help you add an elusive piece to your shelves at a fair price.